-Owning a cat is a huge commitment and to keep one healthy and content, it’s essential to fully understand its basic needs as well as things you should not do.
-Could you be failing your cat?
+Owning a cat is a huge commitment; one that can last for many years.
+To keep a cat healthy and content, it is essential to fully understand its basic needs as well as things you should not do.
+Many owners know exactly what their cat needs but there are some things that are inadvertently overlooked.

 1. Fail to provide for its basic welfare

 There’s more to looking after a cat than just providing food and water.
-A cat needs food nutritionally balanced meals designed for cats.
-These must be tailored for its life stage.
+A cat needs nutritionally balanced meals created for cats.
+These should also be tailored for their life stage.

 You must also look after your cat’s health.
 If it shows any sign of illness or pain, it’s your responsibility to resolve this.